 In the bathroom, the water heater switch supplies power to the igniter and gas valve.
 When turned on, it will flash red until flame is sensed, then the red light will be extinguished.
-The ceiling light operates the two center roof lights.
-The light switch by the water pump switch operates the bathroom light.
-The Power Dome switch activates the bath fan with its power lift cover.
+The lavatory ceiling light has its own switch.
+The light switch by the water pump switch operates the medicine cabinet light.
+A wall switch by the shower door operates the shower light.

-The bedroom has a ceiling switch below the TV for the light above the bed.
-Their own switches operate the wall lights.
+The bedroom has a ceiling switch on the aisle way panel.
+Bed reading lights are switched individually.
 Don't forget the telephone hook-up under the roadside-hanging wardrobe.